Canon 1D C vs Hasselblad X1D

 - More modern: Reflects 4 years and 2 months of technical progress since the 1DC launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the X1D emerges as the winner of the match-up (12 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X1D is the clear winner of the contest (17 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1DC or the X1D.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.